MarcelWaldvogel/vcard4-ts/README.md

 - `PARAM_UNESCAPED_COMMA`: A local warning.
 A parameter accepting only a single value contained an unescaped comma.
 This may indicate incomplete character escaping or trying to provide multiple values where they are not allowed.
+- `PARAM_BAD_BACKSLASH`: A local warning.
+In a double-quoted parameter value, a backslash was found.
+Escaping in quoted parameter values should be according to RFC6868, using circumflexes (`^`).
+This indicates a possible problem in the input file; the backslash was not treated as a special character.
+- `PARAM_BAD_CIRCUMFLEX`: A local warning.
+In a double-quoted parameter value, a circumflex (`^`) was found, which was not part of an escape sequence.
+This indicates a possible problem in the input file; that circumflex was not treated as a special character.
 - `VALUE_INVALID`: A local error.
 A property with a required value had a different value.
 - `VALUE_UNESCAPED_COMMA`: A local warning.
 A property accepting only a single